Dakine Balkan Jacket Review

 Who is this Jacket For?
 The Dakine Balkan is excellent for comfortable resort riding on cold days.
 I think this jacket would be at home on an east coast resort in Vermont, New Hampshire or Maine.
 The Balkan is very baggy so a more relaxed fit needs to be in you wheelhouse.
 If you like hike-to terrain or dabble in the side country, this jacket would probably be too hot for you.
 Like I said before, if you are looking for an insulated, waterproof jacket, chock full of features with a more relaxed fit, buy this jacket.

 The Dakine Balkan is available in a variety of colors; Black, Drizzle, Ocean and Rust.
-You can get more details and buy one directly from Dakine’s Website HERE.
+For more info visit amazon.com/dakine.

 Dakine Balkan Specs: